 United States of America

-Once you have been granted a visa, you’ll need to set up transportation arrangements to arrive at the Greater Rochester International Airport (KROC).
-Your acceptance materials will note the dates you should arrive in the United States.
-You will need to keep Keuka College's international student services office informed of your travel itinerary so that we may arrange transportation for you from the airport to the College.
+Once you have been granted a visa and submitted your deposit to Keuka College, you will receive an email about when you need to arrive and how to set up your transportation arrangements to arrive at the Greater Rochester International Airport (KROC).
+Once you have followed the steps outlined in the email, you will need to keep Keuka College's Office of Intercultural Affairs informed of any changes to your travel itinerary so that we can make the appropriate arrangements for your transportation from the airport to the College.

 Coming to the United States in pursuit of higher education is an exciting and rewarding experience, but we understand you may be worried about the American way of life and traveling to the United States.
 International students are an important part of the Keuka College community, and we look forward to sharing with you the culture and opportunities our country has to offer.

-Classes are usually small, with an average of 20 students per class depending on your major.
+Classes are usually small, with an average of 25 students per class depending on your major.
 Professors are respectful and excited about the subjects that they teach; they take the time to learn your name and enjoy being involved in your college experience.
-Keuka College’s professors and staff members create a supportive environment that allows each student to achieve personal and academic goals.
+Keuka College professors and staff members create a supportive environment that allows each student to achieve personal and academic goals.

 Climate and Weather